-- Obtained an understanding of the process that management has established to identify, account for and disclose related party transactions. - Obtained an updated list of all related parties to the Company and reviewed the general ledger against this list to ensure completeness of transactions. - We read contracts and agreements with related parties to understand the nature of the transactions. - We agreed the amounts disclosed to underlying documentation and reviewing relevant agreements, on a sample basis, as part of our evaluation of the disclosure. - Made enquiries of management in order to identify if any related party transactions outside the normal course of business have taken place. - We evaluated the completeness of the disclosures through review of statutory information, books and records and other documents obtained during the course of our audit.
+- Obtained an understanding of the process and tested the design and operating effectiveness of key controls that management has established to identify, account for and disclose related party transactions. - Obtained an updated list of all related parties to the Company and reviewed the general ledger against this list to ensure completeness of transactions. - We read contracts and agreements with related parties to understand the nature of the transactions. - We agreed the amounts disclosed to underlying documentation and reviewing relevant agreements, on a sample basis, as part of our evaluation of the disclosure. - We obtained an understanding of the Company's methodology of determination of arms-length price.
+We have also obtained and evaluated the Company's independent expert's reports on validation of armslength price. - Made enquiries of management in order to identify if any related party transactions outside the normal course of business have taken place. - We evaluated the completeness of the disclosures through review of statutory information, books and records and other documents obtained during the course of our audit.